 What Counts as Joyriding?

-Joyriding is loosely defined as taking a vehicle without the consent of the owner, and generally, without the intent of keeping it.
+Joyriding is loosely defined as taking a vehicle without the consent of the owner and, generally, without the intent of keeping it.
 That is taking it for a joyride and then abandoning it or returning it.
-The legal charge for joyriding is Unlawful Taking of a Vehicle, according to California Vehicle Code Section 10851.
+According to state law, joyriding could apply to any of the following situations:

-- A group of teens take a parent’s or grandparent’s car without their permission to go enjoy a day at the beach, but don’t get home before the parents report the car stolen.
+- A group of teens take a parent’s or grandparent’s car without their permission to enjoy a day at the beach but don’t get home before the parents report the car as stolen

-- A teen steals a golf cart to get them where they want to go.
+- A teen steals a golf cart to go to a friend’s house

 What Are the Penalties for Joyriding?

-Joyriding, or unlawful taking of a vehicle, is almost always a misdemeanor if you are a minor and it’s your first offense.
-But you can face a felony charge of unlawful taking if you’ve stolen cars before or have a violent criminal record.
+Joyriding, or unlawful taking of a vehicle, is almost always a misdemeanor, especially if your child is a minor and it’s their first offense.
+However, your child can face a felony charge if they’ve stolen cars in the past or have a violent criminal record.
+If charged with misdemeanor joyriding, your child could face the following consequences:

 - Up to 1 year in jail